phil-sandwell/Singapore_Solar/README.md

-# Solor deployment in Singapore
+# Solar deployment in Singapore

 ## Introduction